Trump accuses Ukraine’s Zelensky of ‘trying to back out’ of proposed minerals deal

 An initial minerals deal went unsigned following Trump’s contentious Oval Office meeting with Zelensky in February.

-But it has been revived in the form of a new proposal for a natural resources agreement, which would give the US more access to Kyiv’s rare earth minerals, according to two people familiar with the discussions and a copy of the draft proposal obtained by CNN on Thursday.
+But it has been revived in the form of the new proposal that would give the US more access to Kyiv’s rare earth minerals, according to two people familiar with the discussions and a copy of the draft proposal obtained by CNN on Thursday.

-The new proposal, put forward by the US Treasury Department, goes well beyond the initial draft agreement.

 It does not, however, include language regarding one of Ukraine’s priorities — concrete security guarantees in the country’s ongoing war with Russia.